Conversation APIs and Webhooks

 Interaction from your side will be sent to Freshchat through the APIs.
 And Freshchat will respond back by using Webhooks when certain events happen (eg: new user messages).

-For a list of supported APIs, refer our API document.
+For a list of supported APIs, refer to our API documentation.

 Sample Use Case